-- claims for which FDA approval can be obtained, including superiority claims; - effectiveness of our or our third party collaborator(s) efforts to educate physicians about the benefits and advantages of AFREZZA or our other products and to provide adequate support for them, and the perceived advantages and disadvantages of competitive products; - willingness of the healthcare community and patients to adopt new technologies;

-- ability to manufacture the product in sufficient quantities with acceptable quality and cost; - perception of patients and the healthcare community, including third-party payors, regarding the safety, efficacy and benefits compared to competing products or therapies; - convenience and ease of administration relative to existing treatment methods; - coverage and pricing and reimbursement relative to other treatment therapeutics and methods; and - · marketing and distribution support.
+- · approved labeling claims; - effectiveness of our or our third party collaborator(s) efforts to educate physicians about the benefits and advantages of AFREZZA or our other products and to provide adequate support for them, and the perceived advantages and disadvantages of competitive products; - willingness of the healthcare community and patients to adopt new technologies; - ability to manufacture the product in sufficient quantities with acceptable quality and cost; - perception of patients and the healthcare community, including third-party payors, regarding the safety, efficacy and benefits compared to competing products or therapies; - · convenience and ease of administration relative to existing treatment methods; - · coverage and pricing and reimbursement relative to other treatment therapeutics and methods; and - · marketing and distribution support.

-Because of these and other factors, any product that we may develop may not gain market acceptance, which would materially harm our business, financial condition and results of operations.
+Because of these and other factors, AFREZZA any other product that we get approved may not gain market acceptance, which would materially harm our business, financial condition and results of operations.

-If third-party payors do not cover any products for which we receive regulatory approval or adequately reimburse consumers for any such products, our products might not be used or purchased, which would adversely affect our revenues.
+If third-party payors do not cover AFREZZA or any of our product candidates for which we receive regulatory approval, AFREZZA or such product candidates might not be prescribed, used or purchased, which would adversely affect our revenues.

 Our future revenues and ability to generate positive cash flow from operations may be affected by the continuing efforts of governments and third-party payors to contain or reduce the costs of healthcare through various means.
 For example, in certain foreign markets the pricing of prescription pharmaceuticals is subject to governmental control.
 In the United States, there has been, and we expect that there will continue to be, a number of federal and state proposals to implement similar governmental controls.
 We cannot be certain what legislative proposals will be adopted or what actions federal, state or private payors for healthcare goods and services may take in response to any drug pricing reform proposals or legislation.
-Such reforms may make it difficult to complete the development and testing of AFREZZA and our other product candidates, and therefore may limit our ability to generate revenues from sales of our product candidates and achieve profitability.
-Further, to the extent that such reforms have a material adverse effect on the business, financial condition and profitability of other companies that are prospective collaborators for some of our product candidates, our ability to commercialize our product candidates under development may be adversely affected.
+Such reforms may limit our ability to generate revenues from sales of AFREZZA or our other product candidates and achieve profitability.
+Further, to the extent that such reforms have a material adverse effect on the business, financial condition and profitability of our marketing partner for AFREZZA, Sanofi, and companies that are prospective collaborators for our product candidates, our ability to commercialize AFREZZA and our product candidates under development may be adversely affected.